Robust Feasibility of Systems of Quadratic Equations Using Topological Degree Theory: Problem Formulation

-The definition for robustness margin is left here in its most general form so as to capture all scenarios under which a researcher may find themselves.
+There are many practical uncertainty sets developed in previous studies such as ellipsoidal uncertainty \cite{ben1999robust}, cardinality-constrained uncertainty \cite{bertsimas2004robust}, norm uncertainty \cite{bertsimas2004price}, and some other types of uncertainty sets constructed based on probability theory \cite{bandi2012tractable,bandi2014optimal} and data driven approaches \cite{lotfi2022data}.
+We have presented the definition for robustness margin in the most general form so as to capture most scenarios that may be considered by the researcher.
+Note that for a given choice of $r$, our uncertainty set specified as the $\ell_{\infty}$-ball of radius $r$ forms the largest such set---many other commonly used uncertainty sets, e.g., $\ell_1$-ball, $\ell_2$-ball, ellipsoid (with major axis $r$), are subsets of the $\ell_\infty$-ball.
 For instance it very well may be the case that only some of the dimensions of $\vu$ will have margins of uncertainty.
-Furthermore, one may have need of computing the robustness margin for only a subset of the dimensions of $\vu$ which pertain to problem areas or nodes of particular interest to the research.
-This manual restriction will of course produce a robustness margin greater than or equal to that obtained by considering all dimensions, which certainly remains an option under the current setting.
+Furthermore, one may have need of computing the robustness margin for only a subset of the dimensions of $\vu$ which pertain to problem areas or nodes of particular interest to the research.This manual restriction will of course produce a robustness margin greater than or equal to that obtained by considering all dimensions, which certainly remains an option under the current setting.